Bowel Cancer Misdiagnosis – Miss M

 Eventually, Miss M was sent for an MRI of her back.
 This reported an abnormality in her bowel.
 A biopsy was then carried out which revealed cancer of the bowel.
 As a result of the diagnosis, Miss M underwent surgery to remove some of the tumour and to form a colostomy, followed by chemotherapy.
 Miss M died two years after diagnosis.

-The claim was pursued on the basis that there was a failure by the hospital to investigate Miss M’s symptoms by an MRI or CT any earlier.
+This is considered as a cancer misdiagnosis claim that was was pursued by our medical solicitors on the basis that there was a failure by the hospital to investigate Miss M’s symptoms by an MRI or CT any earlier.
 Had either been carried out when they should have been, then the bowel cancer would have been diagnosed two years earlier.
 At that stage surgery would have been possible.
 It would not have cured M, but it would have prolonged her life by up to a further five years.

 The claim settled very shortly before trial for £200,000, being £90,000 for the avoidable pain and suffering Miss M had gone through prior to diagnosis, and £110,000 in respect of the care which was provided to Miss M and her two children during the period when she should have been able to care for them.